community-led-design/kit/src/resources/planning-the-co-design-activities.md

 The following example emphasizes the importance of understanding a community’s culture and of taking the lead from community members:

-* Context:A workshop for participants who are hard of hearing or deaf.
+* Context: A workshop for participants who are hard of hearing or deaf.
-* What happened:Our team developed worksheets which included open-ended questions.
+* What happened: Our team developed worksheets which included open-ended questions.
 The purpose was to guide the participants' conversations.
-* The problem:Community facilitators told us that open-ended questions may not be accessible for the participants.
+* The problem: Community facilitators told us that open-ended questions may not be accessible for the participants.
 Open-ended questions require extensive reading and writing skills in English, which most deaf participants did not have.
 Reading and writing were not their main modes of communication.
-* The solution:The facilitators suggested turning the questions into a list of items with checkboxes.
+* The solution: The facilitators suggested turning the questions into a list of items with checkboxes.
 This would lessen the amount of reading and writing required by the participants.
 Visual diagrams and mind maps were also introduced to allow participants to document their conversations in a less text-dependent way.

 # How